tamw-wnet/PBS_Media_Manager_Client/README.md

 client_id and client_secret will come from PBS

 ### Retrieving data

-Individual retrievals for asset, episode, special, season, show, franchise by their CID or slug:
+#### Get an individual asset, episode, special, season, show, franchise by it's CID or slug:

 ```php
 $client->get_asset($cid);